 For me personally, I developed the dark line on my belly, and I've had a ton of red spots on my arms since the first trimester which I finally concluded are just blood vessels that are more visible thanks to the added blood and my thin skin (if you look closely you can see all the spots in pictures on my arms on Instagram).

-The best thing you can do is remind yourself it’s all temporary.
+The best thing you can do is remind yourself it's all temporary.
 Most skin changes during pregnancy fade once the baby comes.
-In the meantime, feel free to take extra precautions when out in the sun (I’m talking a hat AND sunscreen AND long sleeves with SPF 50 AND an umbrella if needed).
-Also make sure to moisturize and dry brush your skin – though neither have actually been proven to prevent stretch marks, but it can’t hurt and will help with any itchiness you may feel as your skin stretches.
+In the meantime, feel free to take extra precautions when out in the sun (I'm talking a hat AND sunscreen AND long sleeves with SPF 50 AND an umbrella if needed).
+I also made sure to moisturize with this pregnancy oil and dry brushed with this – though neither have actually been proven to prevent stretch marks, they helped me with the itchiness from my skin stretching and I didn't get any stretch marks!

 While you may be feeling better and want to eat more, make sure you're still prioritizing your daily protein intake and following my other healthy eating tips during pregnancy!